“Should I sign with a modeling agency or be freelance?”

 Below, I explore some perks of signing with an agency along with some of the differences that come with freelance modeling that will hopefully help you in deciding which way you want to go with your career!

 Access to Clients

-One of the biggest perks of having a modeling agency is the access to their client list.
-Agencies have worked years to create well established relationships with big-name clients that pay well for their bookings, so you, even as a brand new model, will now be put in front of those clients.
+One of the biggest perks of having a modeling agency is access to their client list.
+Agencies have worked for years to create well-established relationships with big-name clients that pay well for their bookings, so you, even as a brand new model, will now be put in front of those clients.
 As a freelance model, you could bust your butt for years and still not even be on the radar of those clients because they're exclusively working with agency models.

 Agencies having a reputable client list that their models are working for also cuts down on the chances of you being scammed or being put in a possibly scary situation.
-As a freelance model, you're having to vett the jobs on your own, and it's easier to scam someone who doesn't have a team behind them making sure that the jobs being offered are legit and safe.
+As a freelance model, you're having to vet the jobs on your own, and it's easier to scam someone who doesn't have a team behind them to make sure that the jobs being offered are legit and safe.

 There have been a few instances in my career where clients have tried to skip out on payment after I had done the job, or tried to use my photos for things outside of the terms agreed upon in the contract without any authorization.
 Without my agency to back me, I wouldn’t have been able to do anything about it.

 When working as a freelance model, you don't have someone checking the terms of the contracts for you, you have to do it on your own and sometimes the contracts involved aren't in your benefit.
 If you miss something in the fine print, it could put you in a less than ideal situation.
 You also don't have anyone with a lot of power that can go to bat for you if your photos are being used outside of the agreed-upon terms.